153 results found

 BACKGROUND: High-quality phenotype definitions are desirable to enable the extraction of patient cohorts from large electronic health record repositories and are characterized by properties such as portability, reproducibility, and validity.
 Phenotype libraries, where definitions are stored, have the potential to contribute significantly to the quality of the definitions they host.
 In this work, we present a set of desiderata for the design of a next-generation phenotype library that is able to ensure the quality of hosted definitions by combining the functionality currently offered by disparate tooling.
 METHODS: A group of researchers examined work to date on phenotype models, implementation, and validation, as well as contemporary phenotype libraries developed as a part of their own phenomics communities.
 Existing phenotype frameworks were also examined.
 This work was translated and refined by all the authors into a set of best practices.
 RESULTS: We present 14 library desiderata that promote high-quality phenotype definitions, in the areas of modelling, logging, validation, and sharing and warehousing.
 CONCLUSIONS: There are a number of choices to be made when constructing phenotype libraries.
 Our considerations distil the best practices in the field and include pointers towards their further development to support portable, reproducible, and clinically valid phenotype design.
 The provision of high-quality phenotype definitions enables electronic health record data to be more effectively used in medical domains.

-Wongkoblap A, Vadillo MA, Curcin V, 2021, Deep Learning With Anaphora Resolution for the Detection of Tweeters With Depression: Algorithm Development and Validation Study., JMIR Ment Health, Vol: 8, ISSN: 2368-7959
+Wongkoblap A, Vadillo MA, Curcin V, 2021, Deep Learning With Anaphora Resolution for the Detection of Tweeters With Depression: Algorithm Development and Validation Study, JMIR MENTAL HEALTH, Vol: 8, ISSN: 2368-7959

-Cabral C, Curtis K, Curcin V, et al., 2021, Challenges to implementing electronic trial data collection in primary care: a qualitative study, BMC FAMILY PRACTICE, Vol: 22
+Cabral C, Curtis K, Curcin V, et al., 2021, Challenges to implementing electronic trial data collection in primary care: a qualitative study, BMC Family Practice, Vol: 22, ISSN: 1471-2296

 Ford E, Edelman N, Somers L, et al., 2021, Barriers and facilitators to the adoption of electronic clinical decision support systems: a qualitative interview study with UK general practitioners, BMC Medical Informatics and Decision Making, Vol: 21, ISSN: 1472-6947